 Location: Sandals LaSource Grenada, St. george’s Pink Gin Beach

-As of December 2017, Sandals Grenada was ranked as the second newest property.
+As of December 2017, Sandals Grenada was ranked as the second newest resort property.
 It is four years old.
 There are 257 rooms and suites with most including romantic tranquility soaking tubs on the patios and balconies.
 10 restaurants and 6 bars serve food and drinks all hours of the day.
 5 pools and 2 whirlpools are located throughout the property and are beautifully designed.

 Pros of Sandals Grenada